DAThakur/Excel_Projects/README.md

-Here's the updated content for your Excel Projects repository, including Project 3:
+Here's how you can integrate the **Sales Report & Finance Report for AtliQ Hardware** into your existing "Excel Projects Repository":

 ---